rucliyang/mcb/readme.txt

 3. To running each R code file, first decide the simulation setting and then run the code.

-An R package can be use at https://cran.r-project.org/web/packages/mcb/.
+An R package can be downloaded at https://cran.r-project.org/web/packages/mcb/.